 |Release date of Admit card for tier II||06 Nov 2020 onwards|

 |Release date of Admit card for tier III||16 Nov 2020 onwards|

 15 Nov 2020 to 18 Nov 2020

 |Release Date of Tier II Answer Key||27 Nov 2020|

 |Release Date of Tier -II Result||To be Announced|

-SSC CGL 2020 Tier -II Exam Date Announced
+Revised Dates of SSC CGL 2020 Tier -III Exam

 SSC CGL Result 2020

 Staff Selection Commission (SSC) declares the result for SSC CGL online.
 Candidates can check their SSC CGL result for Tier I at ssc.nic.in.
-SSC releases the result for SSC CGL Tier I through login.
-Candidates require roll number/ registration number and registration password to login.
-Result of SSC CGL is released in merit list format.
-Candidates can check SSC CGL Tier I result through roll number in the merit list.
-After the declaration of Tier I result, selected candidates are called for Tier II examination.
-Similarly, candidates are shortlisted for further rounds based on the marks secure by them in the examination.
+The result of SSC CGL is released in the merit list format.
+Candidates can check SSC CGL Tier I result through the official website.
+After the declaration of Tier I result, selected candidates are issued admit cards for the Tier-II examination.
+Similarly, candidates are shortlisted for further rounds based on the marks secured by them in the examination.